FeXd/saskvaccine/README.md

-# saskvaccine
+# Sask Vaccine
-A bot to track COVID-19 vaccine age limit requirement in Saskatchewan. https://twitter.com/saskvaccine
+🤖 A bot to track COVID-19 vaccine age limit requirement in Saskatchewan.
+⏰ Tweets every 30-60 minutes or so.
+💻 Maintained by @fexd.